-Deep Tech Innovations 2021: 2021 has seen an exciting range of groundbreaking discoveries and deep tech innovations.
-Everything from self- driving cars, developments in space travel, new ways to treat disease, and robots designed to scale services that many in the past thought unimaginable.
+Deep Tech Innovations 2021: 2021 is seeing an exciting range of groundbreaking discoveries and deep tech innovations.
+Everything from self-driving cars, developments in space travel, new ways to treat disease, and robots designed to scale services that many in the past thought were unimaginable.
 Richard Foster, professor at Yale University, states that “the average lifespan of a company in the S&P 500 has decreased from 67 years in the 1920’s, to 15 years today.”
 We have entered an age of transformation, an age of breakthroughs disrupting the status quos of yesterday.
-Perhaps the highest rate of change industry has ever experienced.
+Perhaps the highest rate of change the industry has ever experienced.

-After endless conversations with scientists and industry experts, we have compiled a list of our 20 Top Deep Tech Innovations 2021 that represent either:
+After having endless conversations with scientists and industry experts, we’ve compiled a list of our 20 Top Deep Tech Innovations 2021 that represent either:

 - A discovery or commercialization of breakthrough deep technology with the potential for world-changing impact, and/or

 - A critical milestone in science and technology.

 This list of Top Deep Tech Innovations 2021 honors milestones in both scientific discovery and the commercialization of breakthrough technology.
 2021 has been an exciting year for the science and tech community and we are proud to showcase the incredible achievements we believe are best positioned to have a profound impact on our future daily lives.
 Let’s get to it.

 1) Hemostatic wound treatments by gel-e

 Stephen Hawking once deemed our first technology under the list of Top Deep Tech Innovations as a “top innovative product of this decade.”
 Quick background on Stephen Hawking: he’s the smartest man in the world.